 So what are the applications of indigenous microorganisms?

 With this IMO solution, you can mix it using a 1:20 or 1:50 ratio with water to spray around piggeries or smelly chicken coops.
 If the mix is well made (meaning the microbes are active and alive), within about 5-10 minutes after spraying, you will no longer notice any offensive smell.
 The results are lasting.

-Blueberries will love a slightly acidic mixture like IMO.
+Blueberries will love a slightly acidic mixture like IMO as they are a type of tree that likes a bit more acidity.
 For other plants, you might need to dilute it more to reduce the acidity.

 When you spray IMO around your fruit trees like grapefruits, you'll see them develop noticeably much larger fruits than they would without the IMO.
 The fruits are safe and tasty because there are no harmful chemicals used.